prakhar1989/docker-curriculum/README.md

 Now that we have our `Dockerfile`, we can build our image.
 The `docker build` command does the heavy-lifting of creating a Docker image from a `Dockerfile`.

 The section below shows you the output of running the same.
 Before you run the command yourself (don't forget the period), make sure to replace my username with yours.
-This username should be the same on you created when you registered on [Docker hub](https://hub.docker.com).
+This username should be the same one you created when you registered on [Docker hub](https://hub.docker.com).
 If you haven't done that yet, please go ahead and create an account.
 The `docker build` command is quite simple - it takes an optional tag name with `-t` and a location of the directory containing the `Dockerfile`.

 ```
 $ docker build -t prakhar1989/catnip .